-Procedures and Associated Services Natural artificial inseminations Without ovum [oocyte or ovarian tissue (egg)] stimulation 6/lifetime Stimulated artificial inseminations With ovum [oocyte or ovarian tissue] stimulation 3/lifetime Gamete intrafallopian transfer (GIFT), in vitro fertilization (IVF), or Zygote intrafallopian transfer (ZIFT); 2/lifetime Intracytoplasmic sperm injection (ICSI); Elective single embryo transfer, including preparation of embryo for transfer Preimplantation genetic screening for em- bryo biopsy preimplantation genetic di- agnosis (PGD); Cryopreservation of sperm, oocytes, embryos 1/lifetime When retrieved from a Subscriber, spouse or Domestic Partner.
-Includes one retrieval and a year of storage per person
+When using a Participating Provider When using a Non-Participating Provider Infertility Services 50% of the Allowed Charges Not covered Services are not subject to any applicable Deductible and do not count towards the Calendar Year Out-of-Pocket Maximum.
+Assisted Reproductive Technology (ART) Procedures Benefit M aximums and Associated Services una Associated Services Natural artificial inseminations Without ovum [oocyte or ovarian tissue (egg)] stimulation 6 procedures per lifetime Stimulated artificial inseminations 3 procedures per lifetime With ovum [oocyte or ovarian tissue] stimulation Gamete intrafallopian transfer (GIFT), Zygote intrafallopian transfer (ZIFT), or In-vitro fertilization (IVF) 2 procedures per lifetime Intracytoplasmic sperm injection (ICSI) No benefit maximum Assisted embryo hatching No benefit maximum Elective single embryo transfer, including preparation of embryo for transfer No benefit maximum Preimplantation genetic screening for embryo bi- No benefit maximum opsy preimplantation genetic diagnosis (PGD)

+Cryopreservation of embryos, oocytes, ovarian tissue, sperm

+1 egg retrieval and 1 year of storage in a lifetime

+Retrieved from the Subscriber, spouse or Domestic Partner.
+Includes one retrieval and one year of storage per person in a lifetime.